April 1, 2023 - Kevin Tu

 Call centers are often considered “soft” resources for scammers to post as a legitimate customer and learn personal details that can be used to commit additional acts of fraud elsewhere.

-One reason that call centers are a vehicle for fraud is that it’s difficult to trace back acts of fraud to the call center.
+One reason that call centers have vulnerabilities.
+It’s difficult to trace back acts of fraud to the call center.
 Many call centers fail to correlate data from call centers with activities that occur on other channels.
 As a result, many institutions often overlook patterns that could indicate fraudulent activity — and prevent fraud from occurring in the first place.

 Regardless of the channels scammers use to conduct fraud, the call center plays an important role at some point.
-Call center agents are often exploited by the scammer to deliver sensitive customer details that can later be used in account takeovers or other illicit activities.
-And in some cases, fraudsters will leverage a financial institution’s call center to commit application fraud on the spot.
+Call center agents are often exploited by the scammer to deliver sensitive customer data that can later be used in account takeovers or other illicit activities.
+And in some cases, fraudsters will leverage a financial institution’s call center to commit application fraud on the spot using the sensitive information they steal.

 What Does Call Center Fraud Look Like?